Plant community: Examples

 An example is a grassland on the northern Caucasus steppes, where common grass species found are Festuca sulcata and Poa bulbosa.
 The most common species defining this grassland phytocoenosis is Carex shreberi.
 Other representative forbs occurring in these steppe grasslands are Artemisia austriaca and Polygonum aviculare.

 Other examples of different plant communities include the forests located on the granite peaks of the Huangshan Mountains in Eastern China.
 The deciduous broad-leaved forest, present from a height of 1,100 metres, is populated by trees such as Pinus hwangshanesis, also known as the Huangshan pine.
 The Huangshan mountain also possesses an evergreen broad-leaved forest community, home to a variety of shrubs and small trees.
 Some examples of species present in the evergreen broad-leaved forest community include Castanopsis eyrei, Eurya nitidia, Rhododendron ovatum, Pinus massoniana, as well as Loropetalum chinense.

-An example of a three tiered plant community is in central Westland of South Island, New Zealand.
+An example of a three tiered plant community is in central Westland in the South Island, New Zealand.
 These forests are the most extensive continuous reaches of podocarp/broadleaf forests in that country.
-The canopy includes Prumnopitys ferruginea, rimu and mountain totara.
+The canopy includes miro, rimu and mountain tōtara.
 The mid-story includes tree ferns such as Cyathea smithii and Dicksonia squarrosa, whilst the lowest tier and epiphytic associates include Asplenium polyodon, Tmesipteris tannensis, Astelia solandri and Lomaria discolor.